 - Articulate the importance of elasticity in market analysis.

-- Identify changes in markets as a results of shock size and elasticity of demand/supply.
+- Identify changes in markets as a result of shock size and elasticity of demand/supply.

 - Read Chapter 5 in the textbook.